-As with all schools, we are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
+We understand that schools, are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions.
 This duty is known as the Prevent duty.

-The Prevent duty is part of our school wide safeguarding obligations.
+The Prevent duty is part of our schools wider safeguarding obligations.
 Designated safeguarding leads and other senior leaders are familiar with the revised Prevent duty guidance: for England and Wales,